jdx/mise/README.md

-    rtx install node@20.0.0  Install a specific version number rtx install node@20      Install a fuzzy version number rtx local node@20        Use node-20.x in current project rtx global node@20       Use node-20.x as default
+    rtx install node@20.0.0  Install a specific version number rtx install node@20      Install a fuzzy version number rtx use node@20          Use node-20.x in current project rtx use -g node@20       Use node-20.x as global default

-    rtx install node         Install the version specified in .tool-versions rtx local node@latest    Use latest node in current directory rtx global node@system   Use system node as default
+    rtx install node         Install the version specified in .tool-versions rtx use node@latest      Use latest node in current directory rtx use -g node@system   Use system node as global default

     rtx x node@20 -- node app.js  Run `node app.js` with the PATH pointing to node-20.x